connervieira/Cortex/DOCUMENTATION.md

 ### Installation

-After the dependencies are installed, copy the Cortex directory from the source you received it from, to the root of the root of your web-server directory.
+After the dependencies are installed, copy the Cortex directory from the source you received it from, to the root of your web-server directory.

 For example: `cp ~/Downloads/Cortex /var/www/html/cortex`